byrin/pipelines/README.md

 # Pipelines
 A simple multithreading processing pipeline in C++

+## Requirements

+A C++ Compiler and CMake to compile this example.

+To include this into your own software, just copy the headers from "include"

 ## Introduction

 This is a simple toolset for creating a multithreaded processing pipeline in C++, you need to define a